-A crawl budget refers to the number of pages a search engine will crawl each time it visits your site.
+A crawl budget refers to the number of pages a search engine will crawl on your site in a given period of time, usually a day.
 This budget is linked to the authority of the domain and proportional to the flow of link equity through the website.

-Actually, this crawl budget could be wasted to irrelevant pages.
-Let’s say you have a budget of 1 000 pages per day, then you want these 1 000 pages to appear in the SERPs.
+This crawl budget is often wasted to irrelevant pages.
+Let’s say you have a budget of 1 000 pages per day.
+You want these 1 000 pages that are crawled to appear in the SERPs.
+But bots may be crawling old pages, duplicate pages, redirected pages, or other pages that aren’t important to your SEO strategy.
 If you have fresh content you want to be indexed but no budget left, then Google won’t index this new content.
 That’s why you want to watch where you spend your crawl budget with log analysis.

 Temporary 302 redirects

-Those kind of redirects are not optimized for your SEO as they don’t pass along the “link juice” of external links from the old URL to the new one.
+Those kind of redirects are not optimized for your SEO as they use a lot of crawl budget: search engines return often to see if the temporary redirect is still in place from the old URL to the new one.
 Prefer permanent 301 redirects.
-Log data analysis can help you spot those redirections.
+Log data analysis can help you spot these redirections.

 Response code errors

-Log data analysis can help you spot status code errors like 4XX and 5XX that can badly impact your SEO.
-Understanding the different HTTP status code can help you rank higher.
+Log data analysis can also help you spot status code errors like 4XX and 5XX that can badly impact your SEO.
+Understanding the different HTTP status codes can help you rank higher.

 Duplicate URL crawling

-URL parameters like filters or tracking can results in crawl budget waste since search engines are crawling different URLs with the same content.
-Search Engine Land wrote an excellent paper about how to fix this problem.
+URL parameters like filters or tracking can result in crawl budget waste, since in this case search engines are crawling different URLs with the same content.
+Search Engine Land published an excellent article about how to fix this problem.